alexandrfalyov/dataentitygenerator/README.md

 Version 0.0.1

-Written very fast because I had a little time.
+Written very fast because I had a short time.
 Not tested and can to contain many bugs